Personal Immigration

 If you are applying for entry clearance and being sponsored for certain jobs (broadly comprising jobs in the health, care, welfare and education sectors) then, unless it is not reasonably practical to do so, you will need to provide a criminal record certificate for any country in which, since the age of 18, you have been present for 12 months or more (whether continuously or in total) in the 10 years before the date of your application.

-Do Sponsors need to complete a Resident Labour Market Test?
+Do Sponsors Need to Complete a Resident Labour Market Test?

 Unlike its predecessor route, there is no requirement for employers sponsoring skilled workers under the Skilled Worker Visa route to undertake a Resident Labour Market Test (RLMT).
 However, sponsors must still be seeking to fill a genuine vacancy.